Estimate Time5 min

 • Helps your saving and investing stay on track while you live your life

-Automating your savings doesn't sound like a big investing insight.
+Suggesting recurring investments may not sound like a big investing insight.
 But it's a small trick that actually works because permanently changing behavior is hard.
 "People tend to stay the course that they’re on.
 This means that if you can make the decision to start, it’s easier to continue.
 But making decisions can be hard too; automation means you only have to make the decision once," says Brianna Middlewood, director of behavioral economics research at Fidelity.

-Think about the most effective automated investment plan around: the workplace savings plan.
+Think about the most effective recurring investment plan around: the workplace savings plan.
 The money you contribute never hits your bank account.
 Since you don't see it come in or go out, you don't think about it.
 After the account is set up, all you need to do is check in and review your savings progress—and maybe rebalance your investments as necessary.

 When it comes to investing outside of the workplace plan, you'll just need to open an account (if you don't already have one), choose your investments, and set up the transfer of money.
 Those steps may be easier than you think.

-Read Viewpoints on Fidelity.com: How to start investing
+Read Fidelity Viewpoints: How to start investing

 Saving regularly and investing your savings can be a powerful combination.
 The illustration below shows the potential outcome after saving and investing consistently over time.